brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-17.md

 unnoticed," the professor explained.
 "However, you will tell no one about them attempting to kill you or about the werewolves or Lupin's impromptu rescue.
 Instead, you will say you were 'confounded' and abandoned in muggle London.
-The Vanguard tracked you down yesterday evening at British social services, completely unharmed, and you were detained at the Court for questioning and returned to Hogwarts this morning.
+The Vanguard[^17-2] tracked you down yesterday evening at British social services, completely unharmed, and you were detained at the Court for questioning and returned to Hogwarts this morning.
 Don't get clever.
 Keep everything as vague as you can, and let